BHM-Bob/BA_1_2/README.md

 - Tiny dict (based on any class)
 - Tiny Threads Pool and Queue for Threads
 - Tiny 1D Array (because do not support matmatul)
-- Tiny GUI APIs (based on SDL2)
-- some great open-source C/C++ head-only libs written by others
-such as glob, jieba, json